Paulimjr/cordova-plugin-appgroups-data/README.md

 * [How to configure provision profile](https://www.atomicbird.com/blog/sharing-with-app-extensions)

 #### Android
-On Android, the plugin implements the SharedPreferences on a private context.
+On Android, the plugin implements this functionality using the SharedPreferences on a private context.
 For an application to access another application sharedPreferences they should both have the same **sharedUserId**.
 The plugin handles this in the installation phase with the variable **APP_GROUP_ANDROID**.

 The final step to share the data is to have all apps that want to share the data this way **signed with the same certificate**.
 * [SharedUserID in Android](https://androidcreativity.wordpress.com/2018/07/25/two-android-applications-with-the-same-user-id-linux-user-id)